Beach Club Vibes

 Grilled seafood and beachfront setting at Mistral Beach Marbella

 Mistral Beach is on Playa del Rodeo near Puerto Banús.
-It specialises in grilled seafood, paella, and fruit-based cocktails.
-Beach references (56 mentions) and service (41) dominate the reviews.
-Sushi (7) and sangria (6) are also popular.
+It specialises in grilled seafood, paella, and fruit-based cocktails, with the beach as the dominant feature.
+Service scores well in reviews.

 Playa Nini